Nix0712/DeleteRaw/README.md

 ## DeleteRaw

 **Purpose:**
-This mini app helps you delete raw photos that you don't want to edit. (files has to start with 4 characters for now)
+This mini app helps you delete photos that you don't want to edit. (files has to start with 4 characters for now)

 ### How to Use

 #### Option 1: Using the Executable (Windows)

-1. Navigate to the `./dist/main/` folder.
-2. Run the application by double-clicking `main.exe`.
+1. Run the application by double-clicking `main.exe`.

 #### Option 2: Running via Console